Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Lambda only supports Python and Node.js, but third party plugins are available to convert code in other languages to these formats.
 - [x] Lambda natively supports a number of programming languages such as Node.js, Python, and Java.
-- [ ] Lambda is AWS’ proprietary programming language for microservices.
+- [ ] Lambda is AWS' proprietary programming language for microservices.
-- [ ] Lambda doesn’t support programming languages; it is a serverless compute service.
+- [ ] Lambda doesn't support programming languages; it is a serverless compute service.
 - [x] Lambda can support any programming language using an API.

 **[⬆ Back to Top](#table-of-contents)**